• Skip to main content

 Tips for Getting Rid of Spicy Pepper Hands

-However, I find that soaking and scrubbing my hands in soapy water for several minutes and moisturizing after helps the most.
+However, I find that washing my hands in hot soapy water for several minutes and moisturizing after helps the most.

 Did You Make This Recipe?